 * Keita seen beating former finance minister Cisse in vote

-* Winner's to-do list: peace, reconciliation, reconstruction (Adds quotes from Keita, Cisse)
+* Winner's to-do list: peace, reconciliation, reconstruction (Adds polls closing, start of ballot counting, observer comments)

 By Daniel Flynn and Tiemoko Diallo

-The winner will oversee more than $4 billion in foreign aid promised to rebuild the West African nation, after France sent thousands of troops in January to break the grip of al Qaeda-linked rebels over its desert north.
+The winner of the vote will be able to draw on more than $4 billion in foreign aid promised to rebuild the country after a French-led military intervention in January routed al Qaeda-linked rebels occupying the desert north.

-He must also tackle deep-rooted corruption and forge a lasting peace with northern Tuaregs after decades of sporadic uprisings, problems that led to the overthrow of president Amadou Toumani Toure in the March 2012 coup and allowed Islamists to seize the northern two-thirds of Mali.
+He must also tackle deep-rooted corruption and forge a lasting peace with northern Tuaregs after decades of sporadic uprisings, problems that led to the overthrow of president Amadou Toumani Toure in a March 2012 coup and allowed the Islamists to seize the northern two-thirds of the country.

-A trickle of voters braved heavy rains in Bamako as voting began at 8 am (0800 GMT).
-But as the weather cleared, residents emerged from their homes to crowd into polling stations.
+A trickle of people came out to vote in heavy rains when polling stations in Bamako opened at 8 am (0800 GMT).
+But the turnout picked up as the weather cleared.

 "The Malian people are tired.
 Our suffering has lasted long enough.
 Let God grant victory to the candidate who can bring us happiness again," 35-year-old housewife Aminata Traore said after voting in Bamako's Badalabougou neighbourhood.

-Twenty-two of the 25 losing first-round candidates have thrown their weight behind Keita, known as IBK, a man who earned a reputation for firmness in crushing student protests and strikes when he was prime minister in the 1990s.
+Twenty-two of the 25 losing first-round candidates have thrown their weight behind the ex-prime minister, known as IBK, who earned a reputation for firmness by crushing student protests and strikes in the 1990s.